eddelbuettel/dtts/README.md

 time-series, i.e. to count the number of elements in each interval of a grid.

-Taking the same example as above and we see that the result is the count of elements of `dt1` that are in each interval:
+Taking the same example as above, we see that the result is the count of elements of `dt1` that are in each interval:

 ~~~ R
 library(dtts)